iam-mahi07/K8s-end-to-end-project-on-EKS/README.md

 First, create an IAM policy with all necessary permissions (e.g., to manage load balancers) and then create an IAM role, attach the policy to it, and associate this IAM role with the IAM service account.

-Here we’re creating an IAM service account for the AWS Load Balancer (ALB) Controller on your EKS cluster.
-This allows the controller uses the permissions in the IAM policy to interact with AWS resources (like creating and managing the Application Load Balancer) for your 2048 game web app.
+:bulb: This step creates an IAM service account in your EKS cluster's kube-system namespace, attaches a role with the necessary AWS Load Balancer Controller permissions (policy), and links it to your cluster to interact with AWS resources securely, in specific to our case to manage load balancers (Application Load Balancer in our case) for applications (web app - 2048 in our case).

-NOTE: You only need to create an IAM Role for the AWS Load Balancer Controller one per AWS account.
+📌 NOTE: You only need to create an IAM Role for the AWS Load Balancer Controller one per AWS account.
 Check if AmazonEKSLoadBalancerControllerRole exists in the IAM Console.
 If the role exists, skip to Step-4 (Install AWS Load Balancer Controller).

 To find the below steps, please refer to https://docs.aws.amazon.com/eks/latest/userguide/lbc-helm.html